ddbj/www/_bioproject/index-e.md

 lang: en
 ---

-The BioProject database represents a higher order organization of research projects and the corresponding data which is deposited into several archival databases maintained by members of [INSDC](http://www.insdc.org/).
-Data submitted to [INSDC](http://www.insdc.org/)-associated databases cross-reference the BioProject identifier to support navigation between the project and the project’s datasets.
-The BioProject record has information about a project’s scope, material, objectives, funding source and general relevance categories.
+BioProject is a database of research projects and organizes data derived from a project.
+By cross-referencing a BioProject accession number, data are grouped by a project.

-The DDBJ BioProject issues accession numbers with the prefix 'PRJDB' to the submitted projects.
-Public project data are exchanged with the [EBI](https://www.ebi.ac.uk/) and [NCBI](https://www.ncbi.nlm.nih.gov/bioproject).
+The DDBJ BioProject issues accession numbers with the prefix 'PRJDB' to submitted projects.
+Public project data are exchanged with [EBI](https://www.ebi.ac.uk/) and [NCBI](https://www.ncbi.nlm.nih.gov/bioproject).